agiledigital/readonly-types/README.md

 | `PrincipledArray`         | ❌     | ❌                | ❌                | ✅                | ❌ |
 | `PrincipledNonEmptyArray` | ❌     | ❌                | ❌                | ✅                | ✅ |

-Assignments marked ⚠️ can lead to surprising mutation in whichever side of the assignment appears to have "more" immutability, via mutations made to the side that has "less". [eslint-plugin-total-functions](https://github.com/danielnixon/eslint-plugin-total-functions/) includes an ESLint rule to flag these unsafe assignments.
+Assignments marked ⚠️ can lead to surprising mutation in whichever side of the assignment appears to have "more" immutability, via mutations made to the side that has "less". [eslint-plugin-total-functions](https://github.com/danielnixon/eslint-plugin-total-functions/) includes an ESLint rule to flag these unsafe assignments. https://github.com/eslint-functional/eslint-plugin-functional/issues/526 may play a part too.
 See https://github.com/Microsoft/TypeScript/issues/13347 for more.

 ## Purpose-built immutable data structures